 The answer is no.

-Coming of age movies are more specifically about change.
+These movies are more specifically about change.
 Take a movie like Home Alone.
 It’s written by coming of age auteur, John Hughes.
 But that movie isn’t necessarily about growing up, even though Kevin does some mature things in it.